mozilla-conduit/lando-api/README.md

 Server: Werkzeug/0.12.1 Python/3.5.3
 ```

+## Running the tests

+lando-api's tests use `pytest` with `pytest-flask`, executed within a
+Docker container.
+The tests are located in `./tests/`.
+You can run
+all of them via `invoke`:

+```bash
+$ invoke test
+```

+Subsets of the tests, e.g. linters, and other commands are also available.
+Run
+`invoke -l` to see all tasks.

 ## Browsing the API documentation

 Start a development server and expose its ports as documented above, and visit
 `http://localhost:8000/ui/` in your browser to view the API documentation.

-## Testing

-We're using `pytest` with `pytest-flask`.
-All tests are placed in `./tests/`
-To run the tests please call

-```bash
-$ invoke test
-```

-## Migrations
+## Database migrations

-#### Developer machine
+### Developer machine

 Add a new migration: